Bring Cooking Classes to your Classroom

 Shimeji Mushroom

-We look similar to oyster mushrooms, however, we grow in clusters.
-We are a creamy-grey colour, 1-2cm thick and 4-5cm in length.
-We have a firm-tender texture with a mild flavour – similar to an oyster mushroom.
+We look similar to oyster mushrooms; however, we grow in clumps which are usually separated before cooking.
+We are a creamy-grey colour and have a slightly firm texture with a mild flavour.

 Swiss Browns

 Some other cultivated mushrooms available in Australia are black fungi, white fungi and straw mushrooms.
-Field collected mushrooms such as, pine mushrooms and morels, are sold when they appear in the fields and forests.
+Field-collected mushrooms, such as pine mushrooms and morels, are picked in the wild when they appear in the fields and forests. only an expert should pick mushrooms in the wild, as some wild mushrooms are poisonous.

 Why Mushrooms are Good to Eat

-• Our nutrients are different from those of vegetables and we provide most of the B group vitamins, especially riboflavin (B2), niacin (B3), pantothenic acid and biotin, but unlike most vegetables, we have little vitamin A or C.
+• We provide most of the B-group vitamins, especially riboflavin (B2), niacin (B3), pantothenic acid and biotin.

 • We're a source of dietary fibre and we're a good source of potassium, zinc and selenium.